vishwa795/velocity/README.md

 ### Steps to run the docker container manually

 1. Navigate to the folder containing the project and execute the command `docker-compose -f .devcontainer/docker-compose.yml`
 2. For the first time, you will have to manually set up yarn and install all dependencies.
-For that, get inside the container running the app. run the command `yarn` and then run `yarn migrate`.
+For that, get inside the container running the app. run the following commands:
+    1. `npm install --global yarn`
+    2. `yarn`
+    3. `yarn migrate`
 3. Your app should be good to be run now.
+You can access the application at `http://localhost:3000`

 ## Steps to run SQL Migations in Local